-If you are disabled, or have accessibility or support requirements, please contact the court on receipt of your citation to discuss what arrangements can be made for you.
-In most courthouses there will also be access for those with a mobility impairment.
+If you have hearing difficulties or are disabled, please contact the court to see what arrangements can be made for you.
+Most courthouses have access for those with a mobility impairment.

 Courtrooms generally are sound-enhanced and some have the Baker Sound Induction Loop (SIL) or Phonic Ear System fitted for the benefit of those with hearing difficulties.
-If you feel that, due to illness or disability, you could not follow the evidence, you should inform the clerk of court before you attend the court by completing the application for exemption or excusal from jury service.
+If you feel that, due to an illness or disability, you could not follow the evidence, then you should inform the clerk of court before you attend the court by completing the enclosed application for exemption or excusal from jury service.
 You must also provide a medical certificate.
 Medical certificates which are requested from GPs for the purpose of jury service are exempt from payment.
 This is in terms of The National Health Service (General Medical Services Contracts) (Scotland) Regulations 2004.
 You should therefore tell the GP surgery of the purpose of the certificate and if you have any difficulty in getting the certificate free of charge you should refer the surgery to the above regulations.